tldr-pages/tldr/pages/common/viu.md

 > A small command-line application to view images from the terminal.
 > More information: <https://github.com/atanunq/viu>.

-- Render an image or GIF:
+- Render an image or animated GIF:

 `viu {{path/to/file}}`